Famed Cullinan mine banks on big diamonds to drive down debt | MarketScreener

 Cullinan's general manager Juan Kemp added that it could take "between five and 10 years" from the opening of the new section to clear the debts related to the mine.
 That goes beyond the 2022 maturity of Petra's bond notes.

+Petra's chief executive Johan Dippenaar later said that, though 60 percent of total group capital and sustaining expenditure had been allocated to Cullinan, the repayment of the notes is based on cash flows from all four of Petra's mines.

+Cullinan accounted for around a third of the company's diamond sales revenue in 2018.

-The company says it expects to generate free cash flow this year - a target it had hoped to reach in 2017 before being derailed by strikes and construction delays - and start reducing its debts.
+The company says Cullinan has been profitable every year since it acquired the mine and it expects to generate free cash flow this year - a target it had hoped to reach in 2017 before being derailed by strikes and construction delays - and start reducing its debts.

 Kemp said one thought kept him awake at night: "When will we get that next big stone?"